-My work currently focuses on the mechanism underlying host regulation of HIV-1-induced cell-cell fusion.
-Tetraspanins are small transmembrane proteins considered to be membrane scaffolds, which form membrane microdomains and recruit other partner proteins, including integrins and EWI-2.
+One of the main interests of the Thali group focuses on the mechanism underlying host regulation of HIV-1-induced cell-cell fusion.
+Tetraspanins are small transmembrane proteins considered to be membrane scaffolds, which form membrane microdomains and recruit other partner proteins, including integrins, EWI-2, and ezrin.
 Tetraspanins have been found (by our group and others) to repress the fusion of HIV-1 virions to target cells, reducing viral infectivity, while also repressing viral Env-dependent fusion between infected cells and uninfected target cells.
 Tetraspanins are enriched at viral assembly and budding sites, and incorporated into virions.
 Interestingly, while HIV-1 infection results in the overall downregulation of tetraspanins from the cell surface, viral Gag also specifically traps the tetraspanin CD9 at assembly sites, suggesting that the role of tetraspanins in HIV-1 infection is not merely that of a host restriction factor.
 In fact, the primary mode of spread of HIV-1 within the infected host is through cell-to-cell transmission, during which the fusion of infected and uninfected cell would be detrimental to viral spread, suggesting that the virus may be utilizing tetraspanins to its benefit by preventing cell-cell fusion during transmission.
 In support of this idea, we find that Env mutants with reduced propensity for cell-cell fusion, but no defect in viral particle release or infectivity, are able to transmit virus more efficiently than the parental wild type Env.

 Office: 318 Stafford